khuonghoanghuy/JS-Engine/README.md

 > Unlike other, you cannot press arrow or controls `left, down, up, right` until truly countdown finished

-JS Engine is currently on version `0.0.3`

-JS Engine have some secret you can find them in the game!

 `I like to commit so there will have alot nonsense commit was added :)`

 `This Engine is working by me!`

-`Also, i dont know why but only week 6 song can load more faster than other, so that slow load in other week or week 6 im cant find the sloved!`

 # Screen Shot